 Here are reports from the project team:

-In late 2019 the project is coming to its conclusion.
 The book arising from the work, Manufactured Bodies , was published by Oxbow Books on 18 December 2019.
 The Centre for Human Bioarchaeology (CHB) of the Museum of London explains the details of the project .